Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 THANK YOU

-The gallery and the artists would like to thank Patrice Deste, Kevin Birkeland, Karina Brustad, Erling Christensen, Marianne Cecilie Huseby, Stenhuset AS, Ethan Floro, Josie Rose Hilberg, Hedda Grevle Ottesen, Adam Sindre Johnson, K4 galleri, Christian Hagen Hoff, Louise Hoff, Tomas Christensen, Katrin Sundal, Ignat Wiig, Marte Dahlgren, Tonje Akselsen, Svetlana Nekrasova, Michael Skiri and Fredrikke Juliane Tordhol.
+The gallery and the artists would like to thank Patrice Deste, Kevin Birkeland, Karina Brustad, Erling Christensen, Marianne Cecilie Huseby, Stenhuset AS, Ethan Floro, Josie Rose Hilberg, Hedda Grevle Ottesen, Adam Sindre Johnson, K4 galleri, Christian Hagen Hoff, Louise Hoff, Tomas Christensen, Katrin Sundal, Ignat Wiig, Marte Dahlgren, Tonje Akselsen, Svetlana Nekrasova, Michael Skiri and Fredrikke Juliane Tordhol for their support, both inside and outside of the exhibition.

 Exhibition view